grahamhoyes/advent-of-code-2024/README.md

 My solutions for [Advent of Code 2024](https://adventofcode.com/2024), done in Rust.

-Each day has two parts (earlier days in `dayXYa` and `dayXYb`, later days in `dayXY/src/part_1.rs` and `dayXY/src/part_2.rs`).
+Each day has two parts, in `dayXY/src/part_1.rs` and `dayXY/src/part_2.rs`.
 Sometimes the two parts are very similar with only minor modifications, other times the changes are more invasive.
-I sometimes come back to solutions after they're completed to optimize them or to apply something new that I've learned so I can remember it in the future; you can view the original solution for each day in the git history.
+I sometimes come back to solutions after they're completed to optimize them or to apply something new that I've learned so I can remember it in the future;
+you can view the original solution for each day in the git history.

 ## CLI